dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 * Run the dmidecode app
   * `./dmidecode -t memory`

-> The first time you run the command Mac OS Gatekeeper will probably pop up a warning suggesting that you should delete the dmidecode app.
+> The first time you run the command Mac OS Gatekeeper will probably pop up a warning suggesting that you should delete the dmidecode tool.
 >  ![](../images/post-install/memory-md/memory-dmidecode-gatekeeper-1.png)
 > * Keep the file by clicking the `Cancel` button.
 > * Next, open the `System Preferences` app.